zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 https://uwacyber.gitbook.io/cits1003/cits1003-labs/setting-up-your-laptop

 For Windows/MacOS (non-M1) users, please refer to 1.1 in the above link.
+Windows WSL is also a good choice for completing this and the following labs.

+In order to install and setup Windows WSL, please refer to https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/

 For M1/M2 etc. MacBook users, please refer to 1.2 in the above link.
+You can also use a Mac terminal to complete this lab and the following labs.

 ### [2] Download Ubuntu 20.04 LTS iso (For M1/M2 etc. MacBook users, recent Kali Linux is a good choice)